Lokankara/Quiz/src/main/resources/quiz-set_5.md

 ---

 ## 29. A company is looking to implement a data warehousing solution on AWS using Amazon Redshift.
 The dataset includes sensitive personal information that needs to be protected both at rest and in transit.
 A security officer has been tasked to ensure that the data in the Redshift clusters is encrypted according to compliance requirements.
-Which of the following options can they choose to achieve encryption at rest with Amazon Redshift?
+Which of the following answers can they choose to achieve encryption at rest with Amazon Redshift?

 - Encrypt data at the application level before loading it into Redshift.
 - Enable SSL/TLS encryption on the Redshift cluster endpoint for encryption at rest.